Estimate Time6 min

 • I'm saving for something 3 or more years away and I'm looking for an affordable, professionally managed account so that my money is invested instead of just in a savings account.

-• I'm willing to pay a fee for someone to make investment decisions for me.
+• I'm willing to pay a fee for someone to make investment decisions for me and am willing to take investing risk to potentially earn more return.

-• I want to be able to access and interact with my account online, so I can track the progress of my investments whenever I want.
+• I'd like the ability to access and interact with my account online, so I can track the progress of my investments whenever I want.

 • I'm comfortable having someone else automatically rebalance my portfolio (when needed) so that it stays in line with my investment goals.